PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-22 10:59:07
+Last updated: 2024-04-22 10:59:41
-Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman